[3.19] Versatile Combatant Impale Shield Crush Slayer - Crush the Atlas - SSF Compatible

 In the meantime, use a rare helmet with life/defenses.

-Endgame: We gain about 2% DPS with a 3ex investment, and get more slots for resistances as well as extra armor.
-I don't consider this as something required personally, as Inward Eye still works well, but this is an option should you want to push for as much damage as possible.
+Endgame: We gain about 2% DPS with a 3ex or so investment, and get more slots for resistances as well as extra armor.
+We also lose a little bit of life.
+The primary reason you want to work for this is to alleviate potential elemental resistance problems you can run into when changing rare items to uniques.
 The steps to craft are listed below.

 Crafting your Endgame Helmet